 - “Was perfect.”

 - “All useful.”

 - “Really informative workshop in a relaxed, informal community.”

-I also brought a ton of worksheets for people to do between session, or to take home.
+I also brought a ton of worksheets for people to do between sessions, or to take home.
 You can choose and download the worksheets here.

 Thank you to the Girl Geeks organisers, our fantastic speakers and our attendees for making this workshop a success!